zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 -   Fix Microsoft Windows: datasource in event details can make the event unreadable on one screen(ZPS-1293)
 -   Fix Microsoft Windows: service datapoint should provide timestamp (ZPS-1341)
 -   Fix Editing a Windows Service (WinService) Locks Up Zope and Times Out (ZPS-1342)
+-   Fix Windows ZP HardDisk Modeler does not check the value of SerialNumber before running strip (ZPS-1279)
+-   Fix Windows 2.7.0 WinService migrate script only updates template bound at /Server/Microsoft (ZPS-1280)

 2.7.0